-It would be a great understatement to call The Witcher 3: The Wild Hunt a good RPG.
-While The Witcher 3 is light on outright innovations in the genre, it often twists and averts expectations, executing almost everything it aims at near perfectly.
-That leaves us with something that is not necessarily just an amazing game, but a milestone.
+It would be a great understatement to call The Witcher 3: Wild Hunt a good RPG.
+While The Witcher 3 is light on outright innovations in the genre, it often twists and subverts expectations, executing almost everything near perfectly.
+So no, The Witcher 3 is not simply a good RPG, it's a milestone.

 From the outset, as outlined by Don Parsons, The Witcher 3 sets itself up as something greater.
 It’s not the most explosive or tantalizing beginning, but it is so well-crafted and detailed that it would be hard to do it better.
 That craft and detail is what defines the game, as that is where The Witcher 3 shines.